-Doctor Who: the most successful British sci-fi show ever, a beloved adventure across time and space that’s brought incalculable joy to millions.
+Doctor Who is the most successful British sci-fi show ever, a beloved adventure across time and space that’s brought incalculable joy to millions.
 And it makes no sense.

+But this is nothing new.
 Since Who materialised onto screens in 1963, writers have pulled at the show’s plot threads from all sides, tearing a series of Slitheen-sized continuity holes across its canon.
-During our time in the Tardis, two different alien groups have destroyed Pompeii, our poor Earth has met its final destruction twice and the Whoniverse’s Atlantis has been destroyed on no less than three separate occasions.
+During our time in the TARDIS, two different alien groups have destroyed Pompeii, our poor Earth has met its final destruction twice and the Whoniverse’s Atlantis has been destroyed on no less than three separate occasions.

-And although stories have seen the Time Lord retroactively fix plot holes by changing history (itself a concept Will Hartnell’s Doctor advised against – more on that below), many contradictions still stand tall.
+And although stories have seen the Time Lord retroactively fix plot holes by changing history (itself a concept William Hartnell’s Doctor advised against – more on that below), many contradictions still stand tall.

 That’s not necessarily a bad thing – the legion of Whovians offering theories to explain discrepancies prove just how wonderfully dedicated the fandom is.
 However, for the moment, here are the questions the show itself hasn’t (yet) provided an answer for…

 Most Whovians agree that although Paul McGann’s Eighth Doctor definitely happened, almost all the events of the infamous 1996 Doctor Who TV movie didn’t.
 And that’s mainly because it claims that The Doctor is half-human.
 Twice.